 What type of leader are you?
-What works for one individual or team may not work for the next.
-While some may argue there’s an inherently wrong way to manage employees, unfortunately there’s no prescribed “right way” to manage employees.
+What works for one individual or team may not work for another.
+Although some may argue that there is an inherently wrong way to manage employees, unfortunately there’s no prescribed right way to manage employees.
 Instead, the way you lead a team first depends on your individual strengths, the goals of your organization, and the disposition and competencies of your team members.

-To help answer this question, it’s important to understand basic leadership styles.
-In general, leadership theories or techniques can fit into one of three types:
+To help answer this question, it’s important to understand the different types of leadership styles.
+In general, leadership theories or techniques can fit into one of three styles:

 - Authoritarian leadership positions the executive at the center of the decision-making process and relies on defined tasks and close monitoring.